getyoti/yoti-wordpress/yoti-connect/readme.txt

 == Screenshots ==
 1. Attributes you can add in Yoti Dashboard
 2. Settings to add into Wordpress from Yoti Dashboard
+3. Example of logging in with Yoti
+4. Add Yoti button for faster login experience

 == Changelog ==
 = 1.0.9 =